 - Hummers have a predictable pattern when dining at your server…Zip In…Slurp…Back Away…Hover…Repeat.
-I call this pattern a ‘Zisbahr’ (zis/bar) for short.
 Once you know this pattern, you simply wait for them to fly into the spot you prefocused on and trip the shutter.

-- Take the last feeder down at night and don’t set it back out until you are ready to photograph the next morning.
+- Take the feeder down at night and don’t set it back out until you are ready to photograph the next morning.
 The hummers will know when the food is back and you will likely get a rush of activity.
-In addition, the first feedings in the morning will be long…sometimes they will repeat seven or eight ‘zisbahrs’.
-This first rush in the morning is my most productive time for hummer photography.
+In addition, the first feedings in the morning will be long.
+This first rush in the morning is my most productive time for photography.

-- Don’t photograph your hummer until it has had a chance to complete one full ‘zisbahr’.
-This way they get a taste of the nectar before you startle them with the flash.
-They won’t like the flash, but if they have a taste of that nectar, they will probably put up with it without taking off.
+- Don’t photograph your hummingbird the first time it hits your feeder.
+This way they get a taste of the nectar before you surprise them with the flash.
+They may not like the flash, but once they have a taste of that nectar, they will probably put up with it without taking off.

 - As I mentioned hummers don’t like sudden movements, so even if you are a good distance away, move slowly.